samuba/go-worktime-collector/Readme.md

 Will output the startup and shutdown time for each day in the past and calculate the uptime.

-WARNING: Assumes that the computer is always shutdown before 00:00!
+Disclaimer: Assumes that the computer is always shutdown before 00:00!
+I use this to track my worktime in the office.

 Example:
 ```
 > go-worktime-collector.exe 10

 searching eventlog for last 10 days... found 16264 entries

 09. December 2018